-The Top Food Groups that Help Control Hypertension
+The Top Food Groups That Help Control Hypertension

 In one particular study, 459 people with high blood pressure were given 3 different approaches to the diet to see what effect the diet might have on hypertension.
 It was found that a diet low in saturated fat but high in fruits, vegetables and low fat dairy foods had a positive effect in lowering systolic blood pressure and diastolic blood pressure which was comparable to the results achieved by many standard medications.

-If you want to reduce the risk of hypertension or want better control of your blood pressure then you should change to diet to include those same foods that proved to reduce blood sugar among the study participants.
+If you want to reduce the risk of hypertension or want better control of your blood pressure then you should change your diet to include those same foods that proved to reduce blood sugar among the study participants.

 Nutrient dense fruits are the best.
 They include apples, pears, melons, berries and citrus fruits.
 Although bananas contain a good deal of potassium, they also rate high on the glycemic index so should be eaten in moderation.
 The fresher the fruit, the better it’s nutrient quality.
 Canned and frozen fruit are acceptable as long as they are packed in water and not in sugar syrup.